tum-ens/urbs/doc/theorydoc/min_prob.rst

 Stock commodity limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are two rule that govern the retrieval of stock commodities from stock:
+There are two rules that govern the retrieval of stock commodities from stock:
 The total stock and the stock per hour rule.
 The former limits the total amount
 of stock commodity that can be retrieved annually and the latter limits the
 same quantity per timestep. the two rules take the following form: